-By avoiding this type of coverage you are basically saying you don’t expect to get in an accident, and if you do you won’t really be trying to get compensated for it.
+By avoiding this type of coverage, you are basically saying you don’t expect to get in an accident, and if you do, you won’t really be trying to get compensated for it.
 Because you will void yourself of financial gain from “pain and suffering” type claims.

-For instance, those with an unlimited right to sue (but higher insurance premiums) can get compensated by the person who caused an accident for stuff like a ‘lowered life quality’.
+For instance, those with an unlimited right to sue (but higher insurance premiums) can get compensated by the person who caused an accident for stuff like a ‘lowered life quality.’
 It extends much further than the typical claims like a ‘loss of income’ due to the accident.

-So if you really want to pay as little as possible on car insurance in New Jersey, you definitely want to drop the extra cost for your “unlimited right to sue,” right off the bat.
-And don’t stress over it, because you can still get covered for losing time at work, facing hospital bills, and etc., without this additional coverage.
+So if you really want to pay as little as possible on car insurance in New Jersey, you definitely want to drop the extra cost for your “unlimited right to sue” right off the bat.
+And don’t stress over it, because you can still get covered for losing time at work, facing hospital bills, etc., without this additional coverage.
 Further, you can still get rewarded for your “pain and suffering” if you get seriously injured.

 Have you ever wondered what you can expect to pay in your particular city?

 But don’t use this as your only way of judging auto insurance rates for your New Jersey city or town.
-Instead, take a look at a detailed list of car insurance premiums by city for New Jersey drivers below:
+Instead, take a look at a detailed list of car insurance premiums by cities for New Jersey drivers below:

 If you want to stay cheap, try your luck with New Jersey Skylands Insurance, The Farmers Insurance Group, or The Norfolk & Dedham Group.

-However, we only recommend going for “cheap” and ignoring “the reviews” if you want bare-minimum coverage … so only if you just care about driving “legally” and not so much being optimally covered.
+However, we only recommend going for “cheap” and ignoring “the reviews” if you want bare-minimum coverage … so only if you care about driving “legally” and not so much being optimally covered.

-Additionally, if you’re married you will find that The Farmers Insurance Group offers highly competitive rates.
+Additionally, if you’re married, you will find that The Farmers Insurance Group offers highly competitive rates.
 They undercut their competitors by as much as 60%, with the average insurance policy costing around $1,500 per individual when coupled together.

-If you’re a mature driver, in your 30’s or 40’s with no major accidents behind you then your car insurance premiums will add to around $2,000 to $2,300 per year.
+If you’re a mature driver in your 30’s or 40’s with no major accidents behind you, then your car insurance premiums will add to around $2,000 to $2,300 per year.

-As long as you stick to one of the three cheapest Paterson NJ car insurance companies you’ll face reasonable coverage costs.
+As long as you stick to one of the three cheapest Paterson NJ car insurance companies, you’ll face reasonable coverage costs.
 These each charge about 40% less than what the alternative auto insurance providers want from Paterson drivers.

 Furthermore, AAA drivers can get coverage for about $1,600 annually.
 This is not the only city where you can save a substantial amount by having an AAA membership.
-If you really want to maximize your savings, consider the cost of an AAA membership vs. the amount you’d save from whichever companies that give you insurance quotes.
+If you really want to maximize your savings, consider the cost of an AAA membership vs. the amount you’d save from whichever companies that gives you insurance quotes.

-If you’re married, The Farmers Insurance Group is one of your cheapest options in Elizabeth with almost 60% lower premiums than most other insurers in the area.
+If you’re married, The Farmers Insurance Group is one of your cheapest options in Elizabeth, with almost 60% lower premiums than most other insurers in the area.
 In fact, senior couples can pay around $700 annually for auto coverage.
 Married people 30+ generally face around $1,500 per year in insurance costs.

 Toms River might be one of the larger cities in New Jersey, but that doesn’t mean the insurance rates are sky-high here.
 In fact, it falls in the top-3 list for the cheapest cities in New Jersey to get your car insured in.